KarlFrederik/ulauncher-speedtest/README.md

 8. Click **Add**
 9. The Start-Up can take a minute.
 10. Open the Ulauncher, type your Keyword (standard keyword is **sp**) and a space after that, you may have to wait a minute.
-11. The first result will show your current Speeds (Download, Upload, Ping).
+11. The first result will show your current speeds (Download, Upload, Ping).

 # Development